MdShohanurRahman/hands-on-spring-microservice/README.md

 4.  **Grafana** is configured with data sources for Prometheus, Loki, and Tempo, allowing you to create correlated dashboards.
 5.  **Prometheus** evaluates alerting rules and fires alerts to Alert Manager.

-## Project Changes

-We introduce a new `docker-compose.monitoring.yml` file to spin up the entire Grafana stack.
-We also configure our microservices to expose metrics and use Loki-friendly logging.

 ## How to Integrate

 ### 1. Add Dependencies